1955 State of Vietnam referendum: Organization of the referendum

-On 6 October 1955, Diệm announced the referendum would be held on 23 October.
+On 6 October 1955, Diem announced the referendum would be held on 23 October.
 The election was open to men and women aged 18 or over, and the government arranged to have a polling station set up for every 1,000 registered voters.
-The poll was contested by Bảo Đại, who had spent much of his time in France and advocated a monarchy, and Diệm, who ran on a republican platform.
+The poll was contested by Bảo Đại, who had spent much of his time in France and advocated a monarchy, and Diem, who ran on a republican platform.
 According to historian Jessica Chapman, it was a choice between "the country's obsolete emperor and its far-from-popular prime minister, Ngo Dinh Diem".
-In announcing the referendum, Diệm portrayed his decision as being motivated by a love of democracy and popular discontent with the rule of Bảo Đại.
+In announcing the referendum, Diem portrayed his decision as being motivated by a love of democracy and popular discontent with the rule of Bảo Đại.
 The prime minister cited a plethora of petitions from various social, religious, and political groups calling on him to stage a plebiscite to remove Bảo Đại, claiming he was motivated by these "legitimate and democratic" sentiments.
-Lansdale cautioned Diệm against electoral fraud, confident that Diệm would win a free election: "While I'm away I don't want to suddenly read that you have won by 99.99%.
-I would know that it's rigged then."
-U.S. officials thought that a fair election would have seen Diệm poll between 60% and 70% of the vote.
+U.S. officials advised Diem to claim 60% and 70% of the vote to make the election look plausible.

 Under the Elysee Accords and the subsequent legislation that created the State of Vietnam in 1949, Bảo Đại's position as head of state was neither permanent nor indefinite.
 Sovereignty was presumed to rest solely upon the people, with Bảo Đại being a mere conduit.
 As a result, the referendum itself was within the law.
-Diệm had not been elected to his post, so he saw the referendum as an opportunity to rebuff opponents, who claimed that he was undemocratic and autocratic.
-The event also gave Diệm an opportunity to boost his prestige by defeating Bảo Đại in a head-to-head contest.
-It was previously agreed that a National Assembly would be elected first, but Diệm went ahead with the plebiscite, which meant that he would have total power if he deposed Bảo Đại before a legislature was formed.
+Diem had not been elected to his post, so he saw the referendum as an opportunity to rebuff opponents, who claimed that he was undemocratic and autocratic.
+The event also gave Diem an opportunity to boost his prestige by defeating Bảo Đại in a head-to-head contest.
+It was previously agreed that a National Assembly would be elected first, but Diem went ahead with the plebiscite, which meant that he would have total power if he deposed Bảo Đại before a legislature was formed.